Beachhead (film): Production

 The producers went to the US Marine Corps to seek technical assistance for the making of the film.
 Although the Corps liked the idea of the film, they refused to provide cooperation.
 As two of the four Marines were killed in the screenplay, the Public Information Officer said that the Marines would not provide any assistance to any film showing the Corps taking 50 per cent casualties as they were in the midst of a new recruiting campaign emphasising a new less danger-seeking image.
 The producers visited the Pentagon and were provided with Navy, Coast Guard, and Hawaiian National Guard assistance in making the movie.
-The film was titled Missione Suicido (Suicide Mission) in Italy.
+The film was titled Missione Suicidio (Suicide Mission) in Italy.

 Mary Murphy felt that Stuart Heisler was trying to make her look like a version of the director's own wife.
 She was also nearly attacked by a drunken cameraman on the film's isolated Hawaiian location.